-In addition to sorting the initial combine set at level 0 in increasing order of support, GenMax uses another reordering heuristic based on a simple lemma.
+In addition to sorting the initial combine set at level 0 in increasing order of support, GenMax uses another novel reordering heuristic based on a simple lemma

-Assuming F_2 has been computed, reordering C_0 in decreasing order of IF(x) (with $x \in C_0$) ensures that the smallest combine sets will be processed at the initial levels of the tree, which result in smaller backtracking search trees.
+Assuming $F_2$ has been computed, reordering $C_0$ in decreasing order of IF(x) (with $x \in C_0$ ) ensures that the smallest combine sets will be processed at the initial levels of the tree, which result in smaller backtracking search trees.
 GenMax thus initially sorts the items in decreasing order of IF(x) and in increasing order of support.
-Then at each subsequent level, GenMax keeps the combine set in increasing order of support.

-Example 3.
-For our database in figure 1 with min_sup = 2, IF(x) is the same of all items $x \in F_1$, and the sorted order (on support) is A, D, T, W, C. Figure 5 shows the backtracking search trees for maximal itemsets containing prefix items A and D. Under the search tree for A, figure 5(a), we try to extend the partial solution AD by adding to it item T from its combine set.
+Example 3 For our database in Figure 1 with min\sup = 2, IF(x) is the same of all items $x \in F_1$ , and the sorted order (on support) is A, D, T, W, C. Figure 5 shows the backtracking search trees for maximal itemsets containing prefix items A and D. Under the search tree for A, Figure 5 (a), we try to extend the partial solution AD by adding to it item T from its combine set.
 We try another item W after itemset ADT turns out to be infrequent, and so on.
 Since GenMax uses itemsets which are found earlier in the search to prune the combine sets of later branches, after finding the maximal set ADWC, GenMax skips ADC.
 After finding ATWC all the remaining nodes with prefix A are pruned, and so on.
-The pruned branches are shown with dashed arrows, indicating that a large part of the search tree is pruned away.
+The pruned branches are shown with dashed arrows, indicating that a large part of the search tree is pruned away